 “A large majority (82.8%) reported that HG caused negative psychosocial changes, consisting of (1) socioeconomic changes, for example, job loss or difficulties, (2) attitude changes including fear regarding future pregnancies and (3) psychiatric sequelae, for example, feelings of depression and anxiety, which for some continued postpartum.
 Women who reported that their health-care provider was uncaring or unaware of the severity of their symptoms were nearly twice as likely to report these psychiatric sequelae.”

 Research shows that women with hyperemesis gravidarum (HG) have a higher risk of negative maternal and fetal outcomes.
 The greatest risk appears to be in women who have more weight loss, severe symptoms, and/or who fail to gain weight for two consecutive trimesters.
-The data varies partly due to the inconsistent criteria used to diagnose hyperemesis and determine severity.
+The data varies partly due to the inconsistent criteria used to diagnose and define hyperemesis (HG) and determine severity levels.

 Recent consensus by ICHG (International Collaboration for Hyperemesis Gravidarum) on a definition for HG will help bring uniformity to future research.